 How To Install Brake Pedal Pad

-Brake pedal pad is a device that helps drivers to stop their car in emergencies.
+A brake pedal pad is a device that helps drivers to stop their cars in emergencies.
 It is also used for people who have difficulty reaching the brake pedal.
-If you’re ever in need of replacing your brake pedal pad, there’s a few different ways to go about it.
+If you’re ever in need of replacing your brake pedal pad, there are a few different ways to go about it.

 The easiest way would be to remove the existing one and replace it with the new one.
 Another option is to take off the entire pedal assembly and install the new pad from scratch.